rougier/from-python-to-numpy/book/01-introduction.md

 ### Pre-requisites <a name="pre-requisites"></a>

 This is not a beginner guide.
 You should have an intermediate level in both Python and Numpy.
-If you're an advanced user, you'll be bored to death.
+If you're an advanced user, you might be bored to death.

 ### Resources <a name="resources"></a>